 where $Q(x_n,p_n)$ is the discrete value of the Husimi distribution at the point $(x_n,p_n)$.

-Results of this type of measurements are shown and compared against IPN results in Fig.~\ref{fig:2S}, where again a clear difference between regular eigenstates and Floquet quasi states can be determined marking the chaotic sea.
-This measurements are repeated for each blue point in Figs.~1(main text) and \ref{fig:1S} and are essential to determine the extent of the chaotic sea.
+Results of this type of measurements are shown and compared against IPN results in Fig.~\ref{fig:2S}, where again a clear difference between regular eigenstates and Floquet quasi-states can be determined marking the chaotic sea.
+These measurements are repeated for each blue point in Figs.~1(main text) and \ref{fig:1S} and are essential to determine the extent of the chaotic sea.